 Additional use cases can be found on the Badge Wiki under Badge Examples.

 The IMS Comprehensive Learner Record (CLR) standard provides an inclusive institutional record of a learner's achievements relative to their specific educational goals.
 It is not a replacement for the traditional transcript, but an extension that goes beyond credits and grades to include details on the learner's competencies, digital-age skills, and co-curricular achievements supported by evidence of their accomplishments.
 The CLR can present the learner’s achievements and experiences from K-20 and into employment.

-The eT is fundamentally a linked-data compendium of accomplishments that is a securable, online document.
+CLR is a collection of verifiable achievements in a securable, online document.
 It enables each credential-granting organization to visually brand the display of the achievements while enabling learners to share these across the web as part of their digital, professional portfolio.

 In 2016, twelve universities, including University of Maryland University College (UMUC)—an IMS Global Contributing Member—were granted funding by the Lumina foundation through the American Association of Collegiate Registrars and Admissions Officers (AACRAO) and the National Association of Student Personnel Administrators (NASPA) to develop and pilot new models for capturing and presenting a comprehensive student record of achievements beyond the academic record.
 Through a collaborative effort led by UMUC, the IMS Comprehensive Learner Record (then called the Extended Transcript) open standard was developed to define a common data model that enables institutions to manage and exchange competence and achievement data between systems and make these available to an employer, student, or other educational organization in a secure and cohesive manner.